seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 Well, now that we've done all these experiments, next session we'll make a full game.
 But in the time left, try these things.

 - When you kill the alien, spawn a new one somewhere else on the screen.
-- Make it so Gertie's animation *only* plays while he's moving.
+- Make it so Gertie's animation *only* plays while she's moving.
 - Instead of shooting missiles, make Gertie shoot more Gerties.
-But use the `sprite.scaleTo(width, height)` method to shrink him.
+But use the `sprite.scaleTo(width, height)` method to shrink her.
 1 is full size, .5 would be half.
 Try some different combos.